 Retiring in Rhode Island

-• Mild climate: Rhode Island's climate varies depending on the region, but many areas have a mild climate with cool winters and warm summers.
+• Mild climate: Rhode Island's climate varies depending on the region, but many areas have a temperate climate with cool winters and warm summers.
 This makes it an attractive destination for retirees who want to avoid harsh weather conditions.

 • Ocean access: Rhode Island is home to numerous beaches and marinas, providing ample opportunities for boating, fishing, and other water activities.